-Hunting Seasons: Alaska may select 107 consecutive days for waterfowl (except brant), sandhill cranes, and common snipe concurrent in each of 5 zones.
+Hunting Seasons: Except as subsequently provided, not more than 107 consecutive days for waterfowl (except brant), sandhill cranes, and common snipe concurrent in each of 5 zones.
 The season length for brant will be determined based on the upcoming brant winter survey results and the Pacific brant harvest strategy.
-The season may be split without penalty in the Kodiak Zone.
+The season may be split into 2 segments in the Kodiak Zone.